dentproject/hldd/baseline-network-linux-hld.md

 To allow quick testing and easy extension for other users, an example implementation and support layer for Yocto will be provided.
-It will contain all basic building blocks for creation of an installable image:
+It will contain all basic building blocks for creating an installable image:

-- recipes for above kernel and platform support
+- recipes for the basic kernel mentioned above and for platform support
-- class and image recipe for a ONIE installable image
+- class and image recipe for an ONIE installable image
 - machine definitions as generic OS-based

 ### Kernel recipe and configuration handling